sprekelerlab/video-frame-annotator/README.md

 ## Dependencies

 - Python >= 3.9
-- mpv (libmpv library) - installed from conda-forge
+- MPV (must be installed separately via system package manager or from [mpv.io/installation/](https://mpv.io/installation/))
-- python-mpv (Python bindings) - installed via pip (not available as conda package)
+- python-mpv (Python bindings for MPV, installed via pip)
-- opencv, matplotlib, numpy, pandas - installed from conda-forge
+- opencv, matplotlib, numpy, pandas (installed from conda-forge)

-All dependencies are listed in `environment.yml`.
-The environment uses **conda-forge** as the default channel, with `python-mpv` installed via pip within the conda environment.
+All Python dependencies are listed in `environment.yml`.
+This tool uses `python-mpv` to interface with your existing MPV installation.